-Aspect Impact С 0 D Mitigation Measures excavation works, blasting, and noise) if overlooked and/or not adequately avoided.
-Forging habitat Destruction, degradation, and fragmentation of and displacement from foraging habitat.
-Construction of the WEF Cluster will cause widespread destruction, degradation, and fragmentation of natural terrestrial habitat, which is used by bats for foraging ✓ Infrastructure should be constructed in already-transformed areas such as quarries or extraction pits, cultivated, fallow, and old fields, and eroded and other barren foraging areas, where possible.
-The extent (total area) of all new roads should be minimized, the total number of turbines should be minimized, light pollution should be minimized, and disturbed natural areas should be rehabilitated post-construction.
-Bat Fatalities Bat fatalities from collision and barotrauma, and population declines. √ To mitigate this impact pre-construction and during planning all High sensitive areas should be avoided by turbine hardstands and blades, all Medium-High sensitive areas should be avoided where possible, and Mulilo should plan to: i) minimize the turbine Area of Influence i.e. the minimum convex polygon for all turbines comprising each WEF; ii) minimize the total rotor swept area; and iii) maximize the lowest reach of the turbine blades.
+Aspect Impact С ο D Mitigation Measures Forging habitat Destruction, degradation, and fragmentation of and displacement from foraging habitat.
+Construction of the WEF Cluster will cause widespread destruction, degradation, and fragmentation of natural terrestrial habitat, which is used by bats for foraging 4 Infrastructure should be constructed in already- transformed areas such as quarries or extraction pits, cultivated, fallow, and old fields, and eroded and other barren foraging areas, where possible.
+The extent (total area) of all new roads should be minimized, the total number of turbines should be minimized, light pollution should be minimized, and disturbed natural areas should be rehabilitated post- construction.
+Bat Fatalities Bat fatalities from collision and barotrauma, and population declines. ✓ To mitigate this impact pre-construction and during planning all High sensitive areas should be avoided by turbine hardstands and blades, all Medium-High sensitive areas should be avoided where possible, and Mulilo should plan to: i) minimize the turbine Area of Influence i.e. the minimum convex polygon for all turbines comprising each WEF; ii) minimize the total rotor swept area; and iii) maximize the lowest reach of the turbine blades.
 To mitigate this impact during operation, bat fatality mitigation measures may need to be implemented (depending on the results of 12-month preconstruction bat monitoring), and proper bat fatality monitoring and adaptive management of bat fatalities must be performed.

-Aspect Impact С 0 D Mitigation Measures Decline or loss of bat ecosystem services. mitigation of the impacts mentioned in the specialist Heritage and Archae ology and Palaeontology Loss of heritage resources Disturbance to Known Cultural Resources Construction activities may lead to disturbance or destruction of cultural resources (archaeological and historical remains and sacred sites e.g. graves) should the development footprint encroach on identified cultural/heritage sites. ✓ Chance find of Cultural Resources Earthworks may accidentally expose unidentified subsurface fossil remains.
+Aspect Impact С ο D Mitigation Measures Decline or loss of bat ecosystem services.
+If bat populations in the study region start declining because of roost disturbance, loss of and/or displacement from foraging habitat, and/or high bat fatalities, the ecosystem services that the bats provide (including in nearby protected areas) will be impacted.
+1 1 Mitigation of this potential impact will depend on effective mitigation of the impacts mentioned in the specialist report.
+Heritage and Archae ology and Palaeontology Loss of heritage resources Disturbance to Known Cultural Resources Construction activities may lead to disturbance or destruction of cultural resources (archaeological and historical remains and sacred sites e.g. graves) should the development footprint encroach on identified cultural/heritage sites. ~ Chance find of Cultural Resources Earthworks may accidentally expose unidentified subsurface fossil remains.
 This will result in a lost opportunity to preserve local cultural heritage and historical records should appropriate management measures not be in place (e.g. Chance Find Procedure).
-Traffic Temporary increase in traffic Increase in traffic due to construction vehicles causing potentially negative impact on external traffic as well as damage to road surfaces. ✓ ✓ Source equipment, machinery and material locally as far as possible.
-Stagger deliveries of components to site and scheduled Dust and Noise pollution Increase in dust and noise pollution through construction vehicles. √ √ to occur outside of peak traffic periods as much as possible.
+Traffic Temporary increase in traffic Increase in traffic due to construction vehicles causing potentially negative impact on external traffic as well as damage to road surfaces. ~ ~ Source equipment, machinery and material locally as far as possible.
+Stagger deliveries of components to site and scheduled Dust and Noise pollution Increase in dust and noise pollution through construction vehicles. ~ ~ to occur outside of peak traffic periods as much as possible.
 Regular maintenance of gravel roads located within the site boundary, including the access road to the site.
 The use of existing licensed quarries near the site as much as possible.
 Staff trips to occur outside of main peak traffic periods as far as possible.
 Regular monitoring of road surfaces to address any damage caused by construction vehicles timeously